smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 4 - The Deeper Dark.md

 "This is either brilliant or insane," Daedalus muttered.

 Sisyphus laughed.
 He recalled the many times he had been called both during his previous life.

 A sound from outside made them both look up - distant shouting from the harbor.
 Sisyphus moved to the window, squinting against morning sun reflecting off the sea.
 A ship had arrived, black-sailed and riding low in the water.
 Armed guards surrounded the dock as figures were herded off the vessel.

-Young figures.
-Teenagers, some of them.

 "What supplies arrive under such guard?"
 Sisyphus asked.

 Behind him, he heard Daedalus's sharp exhale.

 "Finally," Daedalus said.
 "Two weeks late.
-I was calculating worker losses if they delayed another day."
+I was calculating worker losses if they delayed any further."

 Sisyphus turned.
 "Daedalus?"

-"The tribute.
+"The tributes.
 Fourteen youths from Athens.
 Payment for an old debt."
 He moved to the window, watching the distant figures with clinical interest.
 "When it doesn't feed regularly, it tests the walls.
 Three days without food last time, it broke through the eastern support beam in sector seven - took sixteen workers and a full week to repair.
 Another day and it would have reached the palace sub-levels."
 He paused.
 "The feeding keeps it manageable.
 Predictable."

 Sisyphus watched the young Athenians stumbling up the path.
 Without thought he said, "Those are children."